adigau/line-coach/README.md

 # Features

-- Show data about your text: number of lines and words for each character
+- See data about a text, like the list of characters, and for each one of them the number of lines and words
 - Select your characters so that they visually stand-out
 - Hide your lines, so that you can practice without any clue, with the ability to temporarly show one that you have doubts about
 - For each line, you can take notes to help your next practice